5 Star Reader Comment

-This creamy chicken stew, like my Crock Pot Ham And Potato Soup or Bloody Mary Chili, is an easy-to-make favorite my family can’t get enough of.
+This hearty stew, like my Crock Pot Ham And Potato Soup or Bloody Mary Chili, is an easy-to-make favorite my family can’t get enough of.

 Ingredients Needed To Make Creamy Chicken Stew

-- Chicken – whole pieces or bone-in/boneless chicken breasts.
+- Chicken – one whole chicken (around 3 pounds), pieces, or chicken breasts.

 How To Make Southern Chicken Stew

-- In a small bowl, mix together flour, milk and butter to make a slurry.
-Gently spoon into simmering liquid and stir until incorporated.
-Add more milk and stir.
-Taste and add additional salt and pepper if needed.
+- In a small bowl, whisk together flour, milk, and butter to make a slurry.
+Stir it into the pot until incorporated.

 Yes, it is.
 The first is to make a paste with butter and flour to help thicken the chicken stock, and the second is to make the stew creamy.
 Trust me, this is a process that works!